 Looking forward, what further steps does Lion plan to take to continue advancing toward its net zero supply chain and broader sustainability objectives?

-Along with relentless focus on energy efficiency, we continue to evaluate new technologies such electric boilers and heat pumps as well as exploring the increased utilisation of biogas currently generated onsite at Tooheys and XXXX breweries.
+Along with relentless focus on energy efficiency, we continue to evaluate new technologies such as electric boilers and heat pumps as well as exploring the increased utilisation of biogas currently generated onsite at Tooheys and XXXX breweries.

 We are also collaborating closely with our suppliers on opportunities to reduce our scope 3 emissions.
 Our recent project with the Australian Climate Leaders Coalition presented at COP27 demonstrated the importance of collaboration along the value chain to address the climate challenge.